the-fellowship-co/facade/docs/bylding_backends/deploying_and_testing_blocks.md

 ## Deploying a block

-Blocks eliminates all the infrasturcture related code needed to deploy your block and database.
-Your migration scripts will be run automatically before deployment.
+Blocks eliminates all the infrasturcture related code needed to deploy your block.
+Your migration will be run automatically before deployment.

 Use `byld deploy` from the block directory to deploy it.
 And check the status